Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

   	-  DPI can be set.
   	-  Current map and data in map can be saved and displayed in html.
 10. Keys of map can be changed in "Settings".
 The default keys are free and shared by all MyBox users.
-11. When display map, all hosts of the map provider are trusted.

 ### Geography Code<a id="geographyCode" />